frommelmak/aws-scripts/README.md

 ```

 > Note that you can use the environment variable: ```AWS_DEFAULT_REGION=xx-xxxx-x``` to override the default region on the config file.
+> In the ec2-instances.py script you can also use the --region option for the same purpose

 ec2-instances.py
 ----------------